runprism/alto/README.md

 <HH:MM:SS> | INFO | Done!
 ```

-Modify the configuration file to match your project, exeucte the `nomad build` command.
-Under the hood, this command (1) builds the cloud environment according to instructions contained in the configuration file, and (2) executes your project on the cloud.
+To run your project on your cloud environment, use the `nomad build` command.
+Under the hood, this command:
+1. Builds the cloud environment according to instructions contained in the configuration file, and
+2. Executes your project on the cloud.
 ```
 $ nomad build -f nomad.yml
 <HH:MM:SS> | INFO  | my_cloud_agent[build]  | Created key pair my_cloud_agent